Using a Personal Loan to Pay Off Credit Card Debt

 You may save money

-Depending on your interest rate on your current debts and the term of your personal loan, you may save money on interest.
+Depending on your current debts’ interest rates and the term of your personal loan , you may save money on interest.

-Remember that qualifying for a lower interest rate may mean lower monthly payments, but depending on the length of the term, you may end up paying more in interest overall.
+Remember that qualifying for a lower interest rate may mean lower monthly payments, but depending on the term length, you may end up paying more in interest overall.

 Deciding whether using a personal loan to pay off credit card debt is right for you